portegys/Mona/projects/instinct/Readme.txt

 Instinct evolution with Monkey and Bananas problem.

-Version 3.1 features an improved learning capability, which is demonstrated using the instinct environment.
+This program demonstrates the learning of "instincts" which are hard-wired mediator neurons that are evolved and inherited by organisms.
+The purpose of instincts is to assist an organism in succeeding in its environment, serving as a boost to experiential learning.
+The task is the "Monkey and Bananas" problem.
-See comments in instinct_main.cpp, and paper at http://tom.portegys.com/research.html#instinct for details.
+See paper at http://tom.portegys.com/research.html#instinct for details.

-To install:
+To build:

 UNIX:
 1. cd mona; export MONA_HOME=`pwd`